-Fiscal year ended December 31, 2022
+Fiscal year ended December 31, 2023

 Yen in millions

 Profit or loss from discontinued operations

-Income 49,901
+Income 5,835

-Expenses (Note) (64,856)
+Expenses (Note) (1,574)

-Loss before tax from discontinued operations (14,955)
+Loss before tax from discontinued operations 4,262

-Income tax expense (Note) 9,350
+Income tax expense (850)

-Loss from discontinued operations (5,605)
+Profit from discontinued operations 3,411

-- Note Expenses for the current fiscal year include a loss on business transfer to AZ of 4,254 million yen and a loss of 6,147 million yen recognized upon having measured the disposal group consisting of discontinued operations at fair value less cost to sell.
-The income tax expense corresponding to that is 4,294 million yen.
-In addition, the Company engaged external tax professionals to determine whether loss for tax purposes should be recognized against loss on business transfer incurred when executing the business transfer (applicability of deductible temporary difference). - 3.
-Chemical products solutions business
+Note Expenses for the current fiscal year include a gain on business transfer to AZ of 3,626 million yen and a reversal of expenses of 249 million yen recognized upon having measured the disposal group consisting of discontinued operations at fair value less costs to sell.

+2. Chemical products solutions business

 On December 10, 2021, the Group made the decision to transfer its chemical products solutions business (the "Business Operations") to Endeavour United II Investment Business Limited Partnership (EU Investment Partnership).
 This entails the Group establishing a new wholly-owned subsidiary (ARCHEM INC.) to which it would transfer the Business Operations by carrying out an absorption-type demerger (the "Corporate Demerger"), then integrating the Business Operations of the Group into the ARCHEM INC., and subsequently transferring all shares of the ARCHEM INC. to EU Investment Partnership, which is structured, managed, and operated by Endeavour United Co., Ltd. (EU) (the "Share Transfer", with the Corporate Demerger and the Share Transfer hereinafter referred to as the "Business Transaction").
 The Group completed the Business Transaction on August 1, 2022.
-The Group plans to conduct separate transfer targeting a company at a later time.

-The Group has accordingly classified Business Operations of the Group, BSNCR, and BRIDGESTONE PRECISION MOLDING PHILIPPINES, INC., as discontinued operations as well as BRIDGESTONE CHEMITECH CO., LTD. (BSCT), BRIDGESTONE DIVERSIFIED CHEMICAL PRODUCTS CO., LTD. (BDCP), ARCHEM INC., BRIDGESTONE APM FOAMING COMPANY, BRIDGESTONE CHEMICAL PRODUCTS MALAYSIA SDN.
+The Group has accordingly classified Business Operations of the Group, BRIDGESTONE INDUSTRIAL PRODUCTS (THAILAND) CO., LTD., and ARCHEM PHILIPPINES, INC., as discontinued operations as well as BRIDGESTONE CHEMITECH CO., LTD. (BSCT), BRIDGESTONE DIVERSIFIED CHEMICAL PRODUCTS CO., LTD. (BDCP), ARCHEM INC., BRIDGESTONE APM FOAMING COMPANY, BRIDGESTONE CHEMICAL PRODUCTS MALAYSIA SDN.
 BHD., ARCHEM (THAILAND) CO., LTD., BRIDGESTONE ELECTRONIC MATERIALS (HONG KONG) Ltd. (BEM), BRIDGESTONE (KAIPING) DIVERSIFIED PRODUCTS CO., LTD., GUANGZHOU ARCHEM AUTO COMPONENT CO., LTD., and ARCHEM (WUHAN) CO., LTD.